Climate Regulation: United States

 - Adherence to Equator Principles, if applicable, which include requirements for climate impacts.

-- Impacts to coastlines, ports and other infrastructure related to increased storm intensity and sea level rise; impacts to natural resources and commodities related to climate change, such as water supplies, fisheries, forestry products, and crops.
+- Impacts on natural resources and commodities related to climate change, such as water supplies, fisheries, forestry products, and crops.

 - Global economic and security risks related to potentially destabilizing impacts of climate change in certain regions.